 Easy as 1, 2, 3

-My Winter Salad with Fennel Radicchio and a Pomegranate Dressing recipe is so easy to make.
+My Winter Salad with Fennel Radicchio and Pomegranate Dressing recipe is so easy to make.
 Simply chop up your head of cabbage, kale, and radicchio.
-Then you will want to slice your fennel into nice thin slices.
+Then you will want to slice your fennel into nice, thin slices.
 I like to add these salad ingredients into my favorite large salad bowl and move onto making the dressing.
-Now I used my Vitamix to make this pomegranate dressing recipe but you can also use a food processor if that is all you have.
+Now I used my Vitamix to make this pomegranate dressing recipe, but you can also use a food processor if that is what you have.
 All you need to do is add your salad dressing ingredients into a blender and blend on low until you reach a smooth consistency.
 Then pour the salad dressing over your salad and toss it well.
 Voila!
 It’s so simple, right?

-This Winter Salad with Fennel Radicchio and a Pomegranate Dressing truly is a beautiful masterpiece.
+This Winter Salad with Fennel Radicchio and Pomegranate Dressing truly is a beautiful masterpiece.
 It is a great one to bring to a gathering and share with friends and family this winter season.
 And you can feel so good knowing that you are bringing a vibrant mix of nourishing foods that will help nourish their body and boost everyone’s inner glow!

 I absolutely love to see your recipe creations Beauties!
-When you make my Winter Salad with Fennel Radicchio and a Pomegranate Dressing recipe take a picture of it and post it on your Instagram account.
+When you make my Winter Salad with Fennel Radicchio and Pomegranate Dressing recipe, take a picture of it and post it on your Instagram account.
 Then tag me so I can take a look at how yours turned out.
 This recipe is one of those that tastes as good as it looks so be sure to Pin a photo of it on your Pinterest accounts too!

 - Salad Ingredients